OjasCoder07/CryptGo/README.md

 - The repository was initially submitted for mid-evaluation and later updated for final submission
 - The project is currently a work in progress with core functionality implemented
-- OTP and encryption features demonstrate conceptual understanding -This project is built for educational purposes only.
+- OTP and encryption features demonstrate conceptual understanding
-Some features are partial and intended to demonstrate learning of authentication and security concepts.
+- Some features are partial and intended to demonstrate learning of authentication and security concepts.